Novakov/qemu-edi-demo/README.md

 * Structure application into two runner (HW and QEmu)
 * Use EDI to interact with external simulators

+In addition there are unit tests example included based on QEmu and GoogleTest.
+Due to GoogleTest dependencies on functionality not available in newlib, forked version is used.

 # Build

 1. Copy `local-example.cmake` as `.local/local.cmake`